exalted/djangomissing/README.md

     django-admin.py makemessages -l <ll>_<CC>

-No worries if you either don't use South or don't know what that is, our code will gracefully handle those cases and won't enable this feature.
+No worries if you either don't use South [http://south.aeracode.org/] or don't know what that is, in that case feature won't be get on your way.